asrashley/music-bingo/docs/server.md

 An App Service can be used to host the service, including the free service plan.
 A database service will be required.
-A serverless SQL database is quite a good option for minimising costs.
-A serverless SQL database combined with a free service plan App Service allows the music bingo service to be hosted for about £5 per month.
+A serverless SQL database is quite a good option for minimizing costs.
+A serverless SQL database combined with a free service plan App Service allows the music bingo service to be hosted for a few US dollars per month.

 See [azure.md](azure.md) for more information on hosting using Azure.

 # Using the HTML JavaScript application

 Before following this walk-through of using the HTML application, it is recommended to create some bingo games using the GUI, so that there are some clips and some games to import via the HTML application.
 See